UKHomeOffice/cop-design-guidelines/guides/workflow/roles-and-teams.md

 ![teams roles bpmn ]({{ '/images/teams-roles-bpmn.jpeg' | relative_url }})
 **Figure 2.
 A simple timesheet approval workflow**

 On the 'Process properties' panel in the 'General' tab it is necessary to fill in the 'Candidate Starter Groups' box with the correct role/roles (it could be a comma separated string) e.g. 'copge'(COP general user).
 This role is configured in Keycloak SSO.
+If the role is left blank at the 'Process Properties' panel in the 'Candidate Starter Groups' then the process instance will be available to anybody in the case view.
+However the only action they would be able to form is 'generate PDF'.
 Please consult your technical architect and/or your user researcher for the correct role definition for your particular use case.

 ![teams roles starter configuration]({{ '/images/teams-roles-candidate-starter-configuration.jpeg' | relative_url }})